Joint Inference for the Regression Discontinuity Effect and Its External Validity: Introduction

-Although it is an essential first step, the local external validity indicator $\tau^{\prime}(0)$ can sometimes be difficult to interpret, particularly when it is non-zero, compared with a more comprehensive extrapolation analysis such as \cite{Cattaneo_etal:2021JASA_extrapolating}.
+Although it is an essential first step, the local external validity indicator $\tau^{\prime}(0)$ may not provide clear-cut policy implications, particularly when it is non-zero, compared with a more comprehensive extrapolation analysis such as \cite{Cattaneo_etal:2021JASA_extrapolating}.
 For instance, what does $\tau^\prime(0)=0.5$ imply about treatment effects away from the cutoff point?
-To address this limitation, we further introduce a \textit{locally linear treatment effects assumption}, which complements the contribution of \cite{Dong_Lewbel:2015} and makes their identified treatment effect derivative $\tau^\prime(0)$ easier to interpret in practice.
+Our second contribution is therefore to introduce a \textit{locally linear treatment effects assumption}, which complements and extends the scope of \citeauthor{Dong_Lewbel:2015}'s treatment effect derivative $\tau^{\prime}(0)$ by enabling more direct extrapolation analysis of RD effects.
 Under this additional assumption, RD effects away from the cutoff are characterized by the linear function, $\tau(x) = \tau(0) + \tau^{\prime}(0)x$.
 This locally linear assumption and resulting identification are \textit{more general} than simply extending the standard RD effect, which effectively restricts $\tau^{\prime}(0)$ to be zero.
 Moreover, the limit distribution used to derive the joint confidence region can also be employed to construct a uniform confidence band for the extrapolated RD effects, thereby enabling researchers to conduct a more informative extrapolation analysis that goes beyond merely assessing external validity.
+Furthermore, we show that the confidence band remains valid for any subregion where the local linearity assumption holds, even if it does not hold over the entire initial interval.
+That is, even when readers (or policymakers) disagree with researchers about the region over which the assumption is plausible, they can still perform a valid inference using the reported confidence band for any subinterval.
+Thanks to this property, our approach does not raise concerns about specification search or ad-hoc tuning, thereby preserving the hallmark transparency of RD designs.